-Dr. Gunn joined the UCSD Department of Family and Preventive Medicine in 1993 and is currently an Adjunct Professor, Division of Preventive Medicine.
+Dr. Gunn joined the UCSD Department of Family Medicine and Public Health in 1993 and is currently an Adjunct Professor, Division of Preventive Medicine.
 He has published numerous articles about sexually transmitted infections (STDs, HIV, and viral hepatitis).
 His current interests involve integration of prevention services into routine medical care.